Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 b.
 Best Things to Do

-- Dive the HTMS Chang Shipwreck – Explore this 100-meter naval vessel with barracuda and groupers
+- Dive the HTMS Chang Shipwreck – This 100-meter naval vessel sits underwater, now home to barracuda and groupers

-- Trek to Klong Plu Waterfall – Jungle hike to cool off in a large swimming pool
+- Trek to Klong Plu Waterfall – A jungle hike that ends at a large pool perfect for cooling off

-- Kayak Salak Khok Mangroves – Paddle through serene forests into hidden lagoons at high tide
+- Kayak Through Salak Khok Mangroves – Paddle into hidden lagoons when the tide is high

-- Stroll Bang Bao Fishing Village – Walk wooden boardwalks trying fresh seafood at sunset
+- Explore Bang Bao Fishing Village – Walk the wooden boardwalks and try fresh seafood at sunset

-- Party at Lonely Beach – Backpacker haven with beach bars, fire shows, and bucket drinks
+- Party at Lonely Beach – The backpacker spot with beach bars, fire shows, and yes, those famous bucket drinks

 c.
 Best Time to Visit